ember-learn/ember-blog/source/2019-10-18-the-ember-times-issue-120.md

 In addition, consumers should be able to extend components provided by the addon to customize them for their specific needs.
 This introduced another challenge since [a class field cannot be overwritten by a computed property](https://discordapp.com/channels/480462759797063690/486553598436573206/618527893009465349).
 A [`defaultValue` decorator](https://github.com/kaliber5/ember-bootstrap/blob/v3.0.0/addon/utils/default-decorator.js) was used to prevent a `Cannot set property foo ... which has only a getter` error.

-In the end, Ember Bootstrap saw six release candidates and 3 1/2 months until its new major release has been proven to be stable.
+In the end, Ember Bootstrap saw six release candidates and three and a half months until its new major release has been proven to be stable.

 Besides dropping support for Ember <= 2.17 and Node 6, Ember Bootstrap v3 comes with some minor breaking changes affecting defaults.
 Please refer to [the changelog](https://www.ember-bootstrap.com/#/changelog) for a full list of all changes.